DunstanBecht/lpa-input/README.md

 * generate dislocation distributions according to different models
 * export the distributions in standardized files for input to an X-ray diffraction simulation program
 * export the distributions in dislocation maps
-* export a spatial analysis of the distributions
+* export statistical spatial analyses of the distributions

 # Installation